Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 Minutes 25–30: Next Steps

-“If you’re interested, the next step is putting together a written agreement outlining the structure.
-I’d want to send you 2–3 test clients first to see how execution works, then ramp from there.
-Sound good?”
+“If you’re interested, the next step is to put together a written agreement outlining the structure.
+I’d like to send 2–3 test clients first to see how execution works, then ramp from there.
+Does that sound good?”

 Red flags to watch for: